Theta-Limited/camera-calibration/README.md

 ```

 ## Important Notes
-- **Square Size**: Input the size of the chessboard squares in millimeters.
+- **Square Size**: Input the size of the physical chessboard squares in millimeters.
+Results will be inacurate if the true square size is different.
 - **Rows and Columns**: Input the number of rows and columns as you would count them normally on the chessboard.
 The script internally converts these to the number of corners, as required by OpenCV for calibration.
 - **Chessboard Pattern**: Ensure that the entire chessboard is visible in the calibration images, taken from various angles and distances.